xxoo/node-fswin/readme.md

 			//	console.log('no need to close the watcher again.');
 			//}
 		},
-		options//not required, and this is the default value );
+		options//not required, and this is the default value since filesize+lastwrite is always enough to determine a content change in most case.
+	);
 }catch(e){
 	if(e.message===fsWin.dirWatcher.errors.WRONG_ARGUMENTS){